 Most patients will have traveled to or resided in an endemic area in the 12 months preceding presentation.
-Oral-anal sexual contact is a risk factor for sexual transmission.
+Men who have sex with men and persons who engage in oral-anal sexual contact are at high risk for sexually transmitted amebiasis.

 Diagnosis is confirmed by detection of Entamoeba histolytica antigen or DNA in stool or antibodies against the parasite in serum.

 Treatment is with nitroimidazoles (including metronidazole or tinidazole) followed by luminal agents such as paromomycin or diloxanide furoate to prevent relapse.
 Reinfection is common in endemic regions; patients should be counselled on how to reduce the risk of reinfection.

 Amebiasis is caused by the parasite Entamoeba histolytica.
 It causes diarrhea and colitis.
 Spread of infection from the intestine can result in liver abscess (via haematogenous dissemination).
 Extension from liver abscess can lead to pleural and pericardial effusion.
 Rarely, brain abscess may occur.
 Fulminant amebiasis, presenting as peritonitis due to intestinal perforation, is a rare but life-threatening disease form of amebiasis.

 Key diagnostic factors

 Other diagnostic factors